 Knowing that you have prepared for a test is the best way to reduce test anxiety.
 Remind your child prior to an exam that they have prepared as well as they could have.
 Some children and adolescents suffer from significant test anxiety, in these cases visiting a psychologist can help them develop strategies to cope.

 Learning to study is an important skill for all students to learn.
 It requires active learning throughout the school year, and not just at test time.
 Reviewing and summarising topics on a regular basis helps save time and energy at final exam time.
 Using creative learning and memory techniques can also be a fun and effective way to study.

 For parents, providing a dedicated study area, encouraging goal setting and following through on rewards will further encourage your child to study.
 A positive attitude towards learning in general and a realistic balance between schoolwork and other life commitments will reduce the anxiety and distress too often associated with study.
 With a little support, both you and your teenager can embrace learning and stay happy.

 Dr Samantha Hornery is a primary and special education teacher who has worked in school and community settings teaching, developing, and managing educational programs for students with learning difficulties and disabilities.
 Samantha completed a doctorate in 2011 evaluating a volunteer administered reading program, Reading for Life, managed by Learning Links, a not-for-profit organisation in Sydney and was awarded the NSW Institute for Educational Research Outstanding Thesis Award in 2012.
 In 2014 Samantha appeared in the ABC1 documentary, Kids on Speed? helping children diagnosed with ADHD manage educational gaps in their learning.
-Samantha currently holds the position as Manager – Educational Support at Learning Links.
+Samantha is currently Education Manager at Learning Links.